slviajero/tinybasic/MANUAL.md

 Strings have to be in quotes.
 Reading data with the READ command converts the data in the same way than the assignment commands.
 Strings reading numbers with contain the respective ASCII character.
 Numbers reading strings will contain the numerical ASCII code.

 Unlike other BASIC versions, reading past the end of DATA will not lead to an error.
-The status variable @S will contain the value 1 once one reads past the last DATA item. @S is to reset explicitely after this.
+The status variable @S will contain the value 1 once one reads past the last DATA item. @S has to be resetted explicitely after this.

 RESTORE resets the data pointer.

 From BASIC v1.4 on argument lists are also supported in READ.

-In READ, the two index substring notation like A\$(3,3) is not yet supported.
-READ will interpret this as A\$(3) and append the read string.
+In READ, the two index substring notation like A\$(3,3) is supported from BASIC 2 on.
+In earlier versions READ will interpret this as A\$(3) and append the read string.

 RESTORE can also be used with an argument.
 In the code segment